 Horse Form

-Horse form is a major factor in picking a winning horse because if a horse has never won before and has had a lot of runs it’s not the safest bet is it?
+Horse form is a major factor in picking a winning horse because if a horse has never won before and has had a lot of runs, it’s not the safest bet is it?

-Horse that have been placing and winning recently are in good form and have better chances of performing well again in their next race.
+Horses that have been placing and winning recently are in good form and have better chances of performing well again in their next race.

 Horse Rating or Grade